RoyallDesigns/closest_robot_service/README.md

     there are several files all in one `src` directory.
 Additionally, the `test_*.py` files could be moved into their own corresponding `test` modules.
 Separating the tests and the implementation can prevent an overwhelming growth of files that run the risk of becoming unmanageable.
-  - More formal Python Package Setup using the appropriate metadata files such as as `pyproject.toml` file can be more beneficial / helpful for the user during the installation process.
+  - More formal Python Package Setup using the appropriate metadata files such as a `pyproject.toml` file can be more beneficial / helpful for the user during the installation process.
 Being able to install and manage this project as a python package can be more efficient from a maintenance perspective vs. manually managing the files (copy / paste / delete).